1 9 8 1 – 1 9 8 4 (UK)

 26 x 25 minute episodes

-Laura thinks Mike is short, shy, nervous and boring but the pair agree to feign interest in one another in order to fool Laura and Phil and escape the party as soon as possible.
+Laura thinks Mike is short, shy, nervous and boring but the pair agree to feign interest in one another in order to fool Helen and Phil and escape the party as soon as possible.

 As the first series develops so the couple are drawn to one another, as much through boredom as anything else, but soon they begin a real relationship that starts off strange, becomes estranged (at the end of the third series) and then clicks again, finally, with wedding bells in the air, at the last minute.